I'm a Mom, a Photographer/Artist, Innovator, Branding Shaman, Social Impact Revolutionary and a total goofball.

 Q: What is something that might surprise people to know about you?

 A: That I’m an introvert.
-I don’t go out a lot, I love my home and quite a bit of solitude.
+I don’t go out a lot, I love home and quite a bit of solitude.
 Too much social activity with lots of people drains me.
 I enjoy being social, but mostly in smaller groups and not in large doses.
 It’s part of the reason I don’t do weddings or events – they can be really overstimulating to me, even in a good way.
 I see too many things I want to shoot all at one time.
 So many moments I want to capture.

-It’s also why I love one-on-one portraiture.
+It’s also why I love, and specialize in, one-on-one portraiture.
 I love the intimacy.
 I try not to use assistants if I don’t have to.
 I like to connect without interference.
 Everything else about me pretty much everyone knows if they are my Facebook friend or they Google-stalk me.
 I’m kind of an open book online; I don’t care.
 I’ve found that being really open about who I am causes people to be open with me in return.
 Saves a lot of time and prequalifies my audience.
 Anything beyond that is my dirty little secret.
 Gotta keep some of the good stuff for the memoirs!

 Q: You say you specialize in children, artists and comedians – what made you choose that particular bunch of crazies?

 A: I’m attracted to raw authenticity in people.
-I find it’s a shorter drive to get there with children, artists, musicians and comedians.
+I find it’s a shorter drive to get there with children, artists, rebels, entrepreneurs, musicians and comedians.
 They are my favorite flavors of the human varietal.
 As for comedy specifically, it is a big part of my life.
 I was brought up in a huge clan of crazy, brilliant and hilarious people, so the comedy crowd feels like family.
 They get me and the silly way my brain works and I get them back.

 I’m also really, really interested in subcultures and progressive social movements.
 Where people are so passionate about something that they create a lifestyle to incorporate that passion as a major part of it.
 And that they form tribes of people who share their passion or work toward a specific goal.
 I think it’s fascinating, and it’s on my bucket list to explore those kinds of things photographically.